Wall Streeters outpace Europeans back to office

-American banks could steal another march on their European rivals.
-JPMorgan (JPM.N) Chief Executive Jamie Dimon and Goldman Sachs’ (GS.N) David Solomon want staff back at their New York and City of London desks at least some of the time this summer.
-Barclays (BARC.L), Deutsche Bank (DBKGn.DE) and HSBC (HSBA.L), (0005.HK) are being laxer.
+LONDON (Reuters Breakingviews) - American banks could steal another march on their European rivals.
+JPMorgan Chief Executive Jamie Dimon and Goldman Sachs’ David Solomon want staff back at their New York and City of London desks at least some of the time this summer.
+Barclays, Deutsche Bank and HSBC, are being laxer.
 Sidewalk-pounding bankers working at Wall Street firms might win more facetime with clients, and an even greater share of deals.

 Dimon reckons working from home isn’t suitable for those who want to “hustle”.
 Perhaps that’s why his bankers in the United States and Britain are expected to trudge back into their Manhattan and Canary Wharf offices this summer, subject to a 50% occupancy cap.
 Goldman’s Solomon has given a similar timetable to staff on both sides of the Atlantic, and has called remote working an “aberration”.
 Compare that with Barclays, HSBC and Deutsche Bank.
 The first two have yet to issue an edict on the matter, while Deutsche’s U.S. investment bankers are only expected in by September.